Cbaird26/A-Theory-of-Everything---Baird-et-al-2025-.pdf/README.md

 ## 🔬 Framework Properties

-- ✅ **Renormalizable** - Power-counting renormalizable at effective level
+- ✅ **EFT** - Effective field theory (power-counting renormalizable at effective level)
 - ✅ **Lorentz Invariant** - Maintains local Lorentz symmetry
 - ✅ **Testable** - Concrete, falsifiable experimental signatures
 - ✅ **Holographic** - Embedding in AdS/CFT correspondence

 ## 📖 Abstract

 We formalize the Merged Quantum Gauge and Scalar Consciousness Framework (MQGT--SCF), which supplements General Relativity and the Standard Model with two real scalar fields: a consciousness field Φ_c(x) and an ethical field E(x).
-We present a compact renormalizable Lagrangian density, derive the Euler--Lagrange equations, specify quantization and interaction structure for the new sectors, and provide testable predictions (e.g., ethically weighted Born-rule deviations, interferometric phase shifts).
+We present a compact EFT Lagrangian density, derive the Euler--Lagrange equations, specify quantization and interaction structure for the new sectors, and provide testable predictions (e.g., ethically weighted Born-rule deviations, interferometric phase shifts).
 The framework admits a holographic embedding and suggests experimental programs involving quantum random number generators, interferometry, gravitational waves, and neural recordings.

 ## 🤝 Collaboration & Review